(Last Updated 30/07/2020)

 - If you have no alternative to public transport, it is vital you understand the steps you can take to maintain your own safety and that of others and help reduce demand on the transport networks.

-- Government guidance is for passengers, if they can, to wear a face covering if they need to use public transport.
+- Government guidance is for passengers, is to wear a face covering if they need to use public transport.

 Checklists for safer travel